lucrae/Jedy.jl/docs/src/introduction.md

 end
 ```

 In this function all the types are clearly set out, including the core custom type of the “Agent.”
-Also note there is no returning type, thus this function does not return anything, and the Julia convention of this function’s naming using a “!” makes the clear that it uses in-place operations on the parameter types (i.e. the mutable array of agents can be manipulated).
+Also note there is no returning type, thus this function does not return anything, and the Julia convention of this function’s naming using a “!” denotes that it uses in-place operations on the parameter types (i.e. the mutable array of agents can be manipulated).

 The philosophy of clear typing, even when the implicit typing is possible, is the clear *Julianic* way of a package such as Jedy to promote reliability.

 ## Composition over inheritance

-While (object-oriented)[[https://en.wikipedia.org/wiki/Object-oriented_programming](https://en.wikipedia.org/wiki/Object-oriented_programming)] languages such as Java will greatly favour (inheritance)[[https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming)](https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming))], using children of parents to represent sophisticated objects, [Julia does not support inheritance]([https://discourse.julialang.org/t/composition-and-inheritance-the-julian-way/11231](https://discourse.julialang.org/t/composition-and-inheritance-the-julian-way/11231)).
-Instead, there aren’t sophisticated objects, rather sophisticated combinations of objects, most ideally implemented [functionally]([https://en.wikipedia.org/wiki/Functional_programming](https://en.wikipedia.org/wiki/Functional_programming)) (that is, using functions).
+While (object-oriented)[[https://en.wikipedia.org/wiki/Object-oriented_programming](https://en.wikipedia.org/wiki/Object-oriented_programming)] languages such as Java will greatly favour (inheritance)[[https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming)](https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming))], using children of parents to represent sophisticated objects, [Julia does not support inheritance](https://discourse.julialang.org/t/composition-and-inheritance-the-julian-way/11231)).
+Instead, there aren’t sophisticated objects, rather sophisticated combinations of objects, most ideally implemented [functionally](https://en.wikipedia.org/wiki/Functional_programming) (that is, using functions).

 For Jedy, this means not creating seperate special different types of `Agent`s or encapsulating simulations within an object, but rather focusing on various functions and specifying what types can be given to them.
 For scientific computing, this approach has a huge advantage on reliability, and at times efficiency when evading overly-clunky object operations, by minimising the complexity of relationships.

 ## Thorough documentation

 Documentation is extremely important to a package’s utility.
-For Jedy, a modern use of Julia’s `Documenter.jl` was used to generate a detailed static website, found [here]([https://lucrae.github.io/Jedy.jl/stable/](https://lucrae.github.io/Jedy.jl/stable/)) in a conventional documentation structure with an introduction, usage, examples, as well as API documentation generated from Jedy's in-script docstrings with the `@autodocs` feature.
+For Jedy, a modern use of Julia’s `Documenter.jl` was used to generate a detailed static website, found [here](https://lucrae.github.io/Jedy.jl/stable/) in a conventional documentation structure with an introduction, usage, examples, as well as API documentation generated from Jedy's in-script docstrings with the `@autodocs` feature.
 Paired with the use of tagging to clearly version documentation, this makes for a thorough resource to learn and understand Jedy with easy scalibility to future developments.

 ## Open-sourcing